 The College also advises that women over the age of 50 and men over the age of 60 should discuss their risk of osteoporosis with their doctor if they have other risk factors for low bone density or for fracture such as:

-You can eat normally on the day of the test, but some doctors advise that you shouldn’t take calcium supplements for 24 hours before the test.
+You can eat normally on the day of the test, but some doctors advise that you shouldn’t take calcium supplements for 24 hours beforehand.
 You should check this with the centre doing the test.

 Tell your doctor if you have recently swallowed or been injected with contrast material — this happens for a barium examination and for some CT scans, for example — or a radioactive tracer for nuclear medicine tests.
 If this is the case, your scan may need to be postponed for up to 2 weeks.